-This flavorful Chicken Wild Rice Soup is loaded with fresh vegetables, wild rice and chicken in a satisfyingly cream soup.
+This flavorful Chicken Rice Soup is loaded with fresh vegetables, long grain rice and chicken in a satisfyingly cream soup.

 I’d have to say this is one of my favorite soups.
 It’s the combination of all these wonderful flavors and the aromatics that start happening the second you being to saute the vegetables in the skillet.
 It’s just soul satisfying and one of my favorite comfort foods.